AussieKing/BeerAPI/README.md

 This application was written and developed by Freddy Dordoni.

 	## Progress

 	### DependencyInjection - implementation
 Next, we can try to expand the DI use.
 For example, if we'll start to build a database, we could start a logic where the reposisotry can be injected into services/controllers (like I did with IBeerDescriptionService)
 DI can also be used more in order for better logging (ILogger);
-Also, if we want to test services that usually would rely on API keys, we could inject the `IOptions<T>` (with "T" being the configuratiion class to swap for the testing).
+Also, if we want to test services that usually would rely on API keys, we could inject the `IOptions<T>` (with "T" being the configuration class to swap for the testing).

+Structure:
+- Data: we could create a `Repositories` folder, and in it a `IBeerRepository.cs` (the interface) and `BeerRepository.cs`.
+The interface could define the data for `Beer`, and the `BeerRepository.cs` would simply implememt it.
+- Logging: read up on `ILogger<T>`
+- Config: we could define a new Service Options class (`BeerServiceOptions.cs`), to represent the configuration settings that I want to inject.
+This would go in `Configurations` folder I assume?
+We can also modify the Contrctor

-### Calling the Controller
+		### Calling the Controller and Testing
 Gurdip mentioned "calling the controller".
 Ask her if she meant how the controllers are called during testing?
 Or how they are used/designed to handle request in the App?
 Could be some of these: